“Fawn, Fawn!” exclaimed Spot, excitedly. “It’s snowing outside!”

 “Hey!” said Fawn to himself.
 “It looks like they are having fun.
 I think I’m going to go outside, too.”

-Fawn walked over to where Spot, Ricky and Jenny were playing.
+Fawn walked over to where Spot, Ricky and Heather were playing.

 “What’s going on?”
 Fawn asked Spot.

-“Ricky and Jenny are tobogganing,” said Spot.
+“Ricky and Heather are tobogganing,” said Spot.
 “They are having a lot of fun!”

 Ricky got onto his toboggan and sped down the hill.
-Jenny went down next.
+Heather went down next.

 “Wow!” exclaimed Fawn.
 “That looks like fun!
 I want to have a turn.”